grillbaer/esp32-lora-water-level-meter/README.md

 ## Measurement Procedure

-1. Ensure that the water level in the tube had time to relax while the pump was off and the valve open.
+1. Ensure that the pressure at the sensor had enough time to relax (pump off, valve open).
 2. Read the zero level pressure.
 3. Close valve, start pump and measure repeatedly until the pressure stops increasing.
 This means that the tube is now completely filled with air... or the pump was not strong enough:-)
 4. The result level above the lower end of the tube is the difference between these two pressures, converted into water column height.
 Depending on the length and diameter of the tube, it may need some minor offset correction to compensate for the pressure loss of the flowing air.